icetasy-dot/GutBrain/fMRI Prep/fMRIprep Compute Canada.md

 ## Launch fMRI prep with singularity

-### Never so easy : Don't forget to upload your freesurfer licence !
+### Never so easy : Don't forget to upload your freesurfer license !

 #### You have first to register on [free surfer website](https://surfer.nmr.mgh.harvard.edu/registration.html) and you'll receive your licence by email.